 The following article will explore invasive species in more detail and unpack why they are dangerous to the environment.

 What are Invasive Species?

 An invasive species is an animal or plant organism that has the potential to cause ecological or economic harm in a new region or environment where it is not native and does not belong.

 With that said, not all non-native species are invasive.
 For example, most food crops grown in the United States, such as wheat and rice, are not native to the region.

 There are specific characteristics that make a species invasive.

-To be invasive, a species must easily adapt to its new region or environment, reproduce quickly and harm property, the economy, or native plants and animals.
+To be invasive, a species must quickly adapt to its new region or environment, reproduce quickly, and harm property, the economy, or native plants and animals.

 In their new ecosystem and environment, invasive species often become predators, competitors, parasites, hybridizers, and diseases to native plants and animals.

 Hence, they are difficult to control and contain because they are free of predation and disease, two of the significant factors that keep native plant and animal populations in balance.